 Don’t feel overwhelmed.
-Planning your itinerary is actually quite simple.
+Planning your travel itinerary is actually quite simple.
 Start with an upcoming trip you’re taking and follow these steps.
-After you’ve created your first travel itinerary template, you can use it for planning future travel.
+After you how to make an itinerary, planning future travel will be a breeze.

 1. Create an Inspiration Board

 You know where you’re traveling to, but the destination is just the beginning of your journey.
 There’s such a wealth of information online to help guide your planning, so create an inspiration board to keep it organized and in one place.

 Pinterest is a great starting point because you can search your destination and immediately have a ton of photos, videos and articles to pin to your board.
 You can also pin content you find across the Web to your Pinterest board so everything is in one central place you can access from the Web, your smartphone or your tablet (just like TripIt!).
 If Pinterest isn’t your cup of tea, try using Evernote to create a notebook for your trip that’s full of info you’ve clipped from the Web.

 Next add your essential travel information to your itinerary, which includes the following:

 - Restaurant reservations